 Cooperative learning is the instructional use of small groups so that students work together to maximize their own and each others' learning.
-Carefully structured cooperative learning involves people working in teams to accomplish a common goal, under conditions that involve both positive interdependence and individual and group accountability.
+Cooperative learning involves people working in teams to accomplish a common goal, under conditions that involve both positive interdependence and individual and group accountability.

-Cooperation among students typically results in higher achievement and greater productivity, more caring, supportive, and committed relationships, and greater psychological health, and self-esteem. positive peer relationships are essential to success in college.
+Cooperation among students typically results in higher achievement and greater productivity, more caring, and supportive relationships, and greater psychological health and self-esteem.